lume/variable/README.md

 martian.addEventHandler('change:favoriteFood', onChange)
 ```

+This is better because we didn't have to repeat the property names twice.
+Instead we labeled them with a decorator.

-Not bad.
-It is already better than before.
-But you still have the bits of
+This is better, but we still have the bits of `addEventHandler` to deal with at
-`addEventHandler` to deal with at the end.
+the end.

 ---

+We can still do better.

-What if I told you... that with reactive variables you can decouple the class
+With LUME's reactive variables we can further decouple a class's implementation from
-implementation from reactivity (no need to extends a particular base class) and
-make it all even cleaner?
+the reactivity mechanism and make things cleaner.

-With LUME's reactive variables, you can write the previous non-decorator
+We can re-write the previous non-decorator example so that our class does not
-example like the following, without your class having to extend a base class:
+need to extend from a particular base class to have reactivity:

 ```js
 import {variable, autorun} from '@lume/variable'